Christian views on masturbation: United Kingdom

+use in primary schools which is inappropriately sexual – including... encouraging masturbation..."
+The evangelical Bishop of Durham, Paul Butler replied, "...
+We treat the media reports with concern..."

+Ireland

+A January 2016 report by the liberal Church of Ireland's "Select Committee on Human Sexuality in the Context of Christian Belief" asks, with regard to Romans 1:26, "What are the 'degrading passions'? (v26) Reference to women does not necessarily refer to lesbianism.
+It could refer to other forms of non-procreative sexual acts with men.
+The spilling of semen for any non-procreative purpose − in coitus interruptus (Onan in Gen. 38.1`11), male homosexual acts or male masturbation − was seen as tantamount to murder.
+Wasting of 'the seed' was condemned in scripture in pre-scientific culture it was thought that it was the semen alone contained life.
+Women's bodies were merely the nurturing environment for life received from the male partner".

+Australia

-The conservative Anglican Diocese of Sydney believes that masturbation "can help us find sexual release when we cannot control our desire nor satisfy it through a marital relationship and in this sense it can be helpful."
+A Christian apologetics website sponsored by the conservative, Calvinist, Anglican Diocese of Sydney says that masturbation, "Can help us find sexual release when we cannot control our desire nor satisfy it through a marital relationship and in this sense it can be helpful".
 However, the Diocese notes that it can become associated with sin if it leads to either the consumption of pornography or to looking lustfully at people in real life in order to fuel fantasies.
 They warn that either of these can, in turn, suck someone into a cycle that cannot be controlled.
 The site goes on to note, "Jesus condemns looking at women or girls in order to lust after them.
 (Matt 5:28) So perving...which lots of 17 year old guys would treat as normal, is a sin and offends God.
 It's easy to get sucked into a cycle which fuels sexual desire to the point where it can't be controlled...When masturbation leads to unhelpful sexual thinking and lust you are sinning and need to do something about it.
 Make the conscious, aggressive decision to look somewhere else, or go somewhere else, or turn the computer off or whatever it takes!
 Jesus promises that when we are being tempted, he'll give us a way out.
 (1 Cor 10:13).
 Ultimately I think that it is much better to resist the temptation to masturbate."
 (The 1998 Lambeth Conference's Resolution I.10 says that the use of pornography is sinful and includes it in a list of the forms of sexual activity inherently contrary to the Christian way of life.
 Masturbation itself is not mentioned in the resolution at all, either in positive or negative terms.)

+According to the Sydney Anglicans' Satisfaction and Singleness QandA document, the Sydney Anglican theologians Phillip Jensen, Keith Condie and Andrew Cameron argue masturbation is not a sin provided the act is not accompanied by sinful thoughts.